brandur/sorg/content/fragments/your-name.md

 ★ ★ ★ ★ ★ (out of five)

-_Your Name_ is Makoto Shinkai's (_Garden of Words_; _5 CM
+_Your Name_ is Makoto Shinkai's (_Garden of Words_; _5
-Per Second_) latest work, and particularly notable for its domestic and worldwide success, coming in as the 4th highest grossing movie in Japan of all time and having already overtaken _Spirited Away_.
+Centimeters Per Second_) latest work, and particularly notable for its domestic and worldwide success, coming in as the 4th highest grossing movie in Japan of all time and having already overtaken _Spirited Away_.
 Shinkai is referred to as "The New Miyazaki."

 In North America we had to wait almost a year for it to hit our shores, but it was worth the wait. _Your Name_ is